 Characterization of Joint Connections

-The quality of the produced joined connections and material composites is evaluated at the Fraunhofer-Center HTL using different testing methods.
-Standard-conforming mechanical test procedures are employed for shear strength and flexural strength at room temperature and high-temperature up to 1500 °C. For evaluation of the composite components or large surface joinings, the non-destructive test procedures available at the Fraunhofer-Center HTL are ideal.
-For determination of the seal tightness of joined connections, at HTL the gas tightness is tested compliant to the DIN EN 1779 standard at temperatures up to 1000 °C.
+The quality of the produced joined connections and material composites is evaluated at Fraunhofer-Center HTL using different testing methods.
+Standard-conforming mechanical test procedures are employed for shear strength and flexural strength at room temperature and high-temperature up to 1500 °C. For evaluation of the composite components or large surface joinings, the non-destructive test procedures available at Fraunhofer-Center HTL are ideal.
+For determination of the seal tightness of joined connections, at the HTL the gas tightness is tested compliant to the DIN EN 1779 standard at temperatures up to 1000 °C.